 As explained in §2 "Values and Types", the scheme\make\type function can be used to obtain a new tag for a new type of object.
-These new types are in relatively short supply for 3m; the maximum tag is 255, and Racket itself uses nearly 200.
+These new types are in relatively short supply for 3m; the maximum tag is 512, and Racket itself uses nearly 300.

 After allocating a new tag in 3m (and before creating instances of the tag), a size procedure, a mark procedure, and a fixup procedure must be installed for the tag using GC\register\traversers.
+A type tag and its associated GC procedures apply to all places, even though specific allocated objects are confined to a particular place.